Image of a cloud on a computer with servers in the background

 Back to top

-3 Benefits of Cloud Orchestration for PHP Applications
+Cloud Orchestration Benefits for PHP Applications

 As more and more PHP applications get deployed, either partially or fully, to the cloud, PHP teams around the world are looking for ways to increase efficiency of their deployments.
 While cloud deployment brings a number of benefits to PHP teams, cost can quickly become an obstacle.
 That’s why many companies look to PHP orchestration to improve the scalability and performance of their PHP applications – and, consequently, lower their cloud costs.